 - 1. In the first instance, it is expected that any Club/Society member with a grievance will attempt to resolve it informally by speaking with the individual(s) concerned in an attempt to resolve the issue amicably.
 If a resolution is agreed at this stage, both members involved should agree to put the issue behind them for the good of the Club/Society.
 Both parties can contract in writing with each other in how to go forward thus ensuring issues are resolved and do not reoccur. - 2.
 If the member experiencing the grievance does not feel confident in approaching the individual(s) concerned, they should speak to a member of the Club/Society committee and explain their grievance to them.
 The committee member should facilitate a meeting between the member and the individual concerned with a view to resolving the grievance as quickly and amicably as possible.
-This meeting should take place within five days of the member raising the grievance. - 3.
-If there is no agreement at this stage, the member experiencing the grievance should submit their grievance in writing to the Club/Society committee.
+This meeting should take place within five days of the member raising the grievance.

+- 3. If there is no agreement at this stage, the member experiencing the grievance should submit their grievance in writing to the Club/Society committee.
 The Club/Society Committee will appoint a Subcommittee consisting of two members for the purposes of investigating the grievance.
 The grievance committee will investigate the grievance within five days of receiving the grievance.
 The committee will establish the terms of reference of the grievance(s) with the complainant.
 The investigation should be done through meeting both parties involved in the grievance and any other person who the two members consider appropriate.
 Hand written notes should be taken at the meeting and a report of the findings prepared.
 At the end of the meeting the hand-written minutes will be read out by the person who took the notes and all parties will sign off in agreement.
 A decision should be made by the two members as to what the outcome of the grievance is.
 This information should then be presented to both parties of the grievance.
 Those investigating the grievance should aim to resolve the grievance within ten days of receiving the grievance. - 4.
-If either party is unhappy with the outcome of the investigation into the grievance, they should appeal the decision to the Clubs and Societies Executive Committee outlining the reasons for the appeal within seven working days of s receiving the outcome of the grievance.
+If either party is unhappy with the outcome of the investigation into the grievance, they should appeal the decision to the Clubs and Societies Executive Committee outlining the reasons for the appeal within seven working days of receiving the outcome of the grievance.
 The Clubs and Societies Executive Committee should appoint two members to hear the appeal meeting within five days of receiving the appeal.
-An investigatory meeting should take place if necessary and a decision made within ten days of receiving the appeal.
+An investigatory meeting should take place if necessary and a decision made within ten days of receiving the appeal. - 5.
+It is expected that at any stage at which resolution is achieved that the members will agree to work together in harmony for the sake of the other members of the Club/Society.